 The Rhine with its tributary the Mosel was the busiest river in mediaeval Europe, a major highway for people, goods and ideas, and a source of wealth for both cities and feudal lords.
 The abundance of Romanesque architecture in the region is matched by its variety, and in museums and cathedral treasuries outstanding examples of the other arts survive.

 Trier.
 The Roman city of Trier was for a while capital of the Western Empire and an important early centre of Christianity.
 Its surviving Roman buildings, still the most impressive group in northern Europe, were a major influence on German Romanesque.
 Visit the Porta Nigra (city gate), and the Aula Palatina, Emperor Constantine’s throne hall.
-Romanesque churches incorporating Roman masonry include the cathedral and the Basilica of St Matthias.
+The cathedral is a romanesque church incorporating Roman masonry.
 Continue to Speyer, a charming town beside the Rhine.
 First of two nights in Speyer.

 Speyer, Lorsch, Worms.
-Speyer, second of the imperial cathedrals, is the mausoleum of the Salian emperors and the largest of Rhenish Romanesque churches.
+Speyer, second of the imperial cathedrals, is the burial place of the Salian emperors and the largest of Rhenish Romanesque churches.
 With its parkland setting, vast vaulted nave and well preserved eastern parts, it is immensely impressive.
-The museum has regalia from the imperial tombs.
 A precious and beautiful remnant of Carolingian Europe, the gateway of Lorsch Abbey is crudely classicizing.
-One of the three ‘imperial’ cathedrals and the least changed, Worms was rebuilt and richly ornamented around 1200.
+The second of the three ‘imperial’ cathedrals, Worms, was rebuilt in the twelfth century, with an extraordinary late-Romanesque western choir.

-£2,220.
-This includes: train travel (Standard Premier on Eurostar and first class on ICE or Thalys); travel by private coach; accommodation as described below; breakfasts, 5 dinners with wine; all admission charges; all tips; all taxes; the services of the lecturer and tour manager.
-Single supplement £210 (double room for single occupancy).
-Price without all train travel £1,870.
+Flights (economy class) with British Airways; travel by private coach; accommodation as described below; breakfasts, 5 dinners with wine; all admission charges; all tips; all taxes; the services of the lecturer and tour manager.

 Between 10 and 22 participants.